Shabir Shah: Imprisonment

 In 1980, Shah was re-arrested.
 He was kept in the sub-jail Kathua and later moved to Central Jail in Srinagar where he was kept for twelve months.
 He was released towards the end of 1981 but in early 1982 when the People's League launched the Quit Kashmir Movement, he was re-arrested.
 There were massive demonstrations against his arrest.
 Life in the valley came to standstill for 5 days.
 Shah was later released.
 However, he was re-arrested from the Kailash Hotel and kept in the Kothi Bagh interrogation centre for three and a half months and was kept for another twelve months in Srinagar's Central Jail.
 Then he was released in 1983.
 During an international cricket match in Srinagar in October 1983, Shabir Shah led protests against the government and was arrested again in 1984.

 When Shah was released in 1986, his health had deteriorated and within hours of his release, he addressed a press conference and demanded that the Kashmiri people be given what he calls the "right of self-determination".

 Between April 1988 and August 1989, Shabir Shah remained underground.
 But, in 1989, Shah was arrested with a militant in Ramban area of the Jammu-Srinagar national highway.

 In 2015 Shah was put under house arrest.

 On 21 May 2017 it was known that Shabir Ahmad Shah had resigned as Secretary General of the pro-freedom group, Tehreek-e-Hurriyat led by Syed Ali Shah Geelani.

 In 2020, during the COVID-19 outbreak, Shah's wife said that he has been in jail for 33 years, so the other people can stay indoor.

 Support for Shabir Ahmad Shah

 In 1994, Amnesty International condemned the imprisonment of Shah via AI INDEX: ASA 20/WU 13/94 and demanded his release claiming that Shah was illegally imprisoned under the TADA Act.

 In 2021, a Chicago-based organisation Justice for All, started the #FreeShabirShah campaign, claiming that Shah has served 35 years in prison without any conviction and suffering from hypertension, diabetes, and heart disease.

-The Amnesty International also condemned the imprisonment of Shah claiming his detention is a Human Rights violation and abuse of the Law.